bytesunite/li-git-essential-training/ch2-how-git-works.md

 myFolder/$ `git add code1.md`

-If you make changes to multiple files and want to add all modified files to the staging area you can use `git add .`.
+If you make changes to multiple files and want to add all modified files to the staging area you can use the `git add .` command.
 The example below would add all modified files (code1.md, test.md) to the staging area.

 <pre>
 myFolder/